 How much do you rely on the power of the Holy Spirit, individually and as a group?

-What does meeting together help you with that you would miss out on otherwise?
+How does meeting together help you with that you would miss out on otherwise?

-What did meeting together benefit the early disciples?
+How did meeting together benefit the early disciples?

 What can we learn from this story about our own community and our own mission with God?